CPC Definition - Subclass C21D

 • C23F 17/00 provides for surface treatment of metallic material involving at least one process provided for in class C23 and at least one process covered in C22F.

-• When the composition of the alloy is disclosed, either in claims or description, this one is classified as well C22C.
+• When the composition of the alloy is disclosed, either in the claims or the description, it is classified as well in C22C.

 References